antlr/antlrcs/doc/README.md

 # Visual Studio and the ANTLR C# Target

+:warning: This document was written several years ago, and sections may be out of date.

 ## Introduction

 This document gives a basic overview of using ANTLR and its CSharp2 or CSharp3 target with C# projects in Visual Studio.